Northern Ireland football league system: Intermediate

 Clubs in these leagues may only gain promotion to the Premier Intermediate League if they win their respective league championship and meet the necessary criteria.
 If more than one league champion meets the criteria, then only one will be promoted, to be decided by a play-off or series of play-offs.

 At national level there is one intermediate cup competition: the Intermediate Cup.
 At regional level, three of the four regional FAs organise their own cup competitions.
 The North East Ulster Football Association runs the Steel & Sons Cup; the Mid-Ulster Football Association organises the Bob Radcliffe Cup; and the North West of Ireland Football Association organises the Craig Memorial Cup.
 The Fermanagh & Western Football Association organised the Fermanagh & Western Intermediate Cup for three seasons, but it is now defunct.

+In 2023 the Northern Ireland Intermediate League announced that it would cease to exist due to a number of clubs deciding to join other regional leagues within the league system, thus leaving three regional leagues below the Premier Intermediate League.

 Junior

 There are numerous junior leagues in Northern Ireland, including junior divisions of the Northern Amateur League and the Mid-Ulster League.
 The term "junior" is not related to the age of the players but the fact that the clubs are at amateur level.

 There is one national junior cup competition: the Irish Junior Cup.
 At regional level, each of the four regional FAs organises its own cup competition.
 The North East Ulster Football Association runs the County Antrim Junior Shield; the Mid-Ulster Football Association organises the Mid-Ulster Shield, the North West of Ireland Football Association organises the North-West Junior Cup, and the Fermanagh & Western Football Association organises the Mulhern Cup.